Chop Chop Tree logo

 Austin, TX

-Tree trimming remains essential in Austin where rapid growth during spring rains creates overgrown canopies that threaten power lines and roofs.
-Homeowners in Buda, Manchaca, Del Valle, and Cedar Creek request regular trimming to manage fast-growing cedar elms, pecans, and Bradford pears that dominate older neighborhoods and create safety hazards during summer storms.
+Tree trimming is a regular need in Austin because spring growth can quickly push branches into roofs, siding, and utility lines.
+Residents in Buda, Manchaca, Del Valle, and Cedar Creek often schedule trimming for fast-growing cedar elms, pecans, and Bradford pears that can become risky during summer storms.

 Stump Removal